Grate-Oracle-Lewot/GrateCrystal/README.md

 Recommended Emulator: BGB

 This is an edit of the pret community's "pokecrystal" disassembly on GitHub—in other words, a Pokémon Crystal romhack.
 It's called "Grate" Crystal because the editing (but not the original disassembling) was done by me, the Grate Oracle Lewot.
 There's not much of a theme to this project—it's about 1/3 joke hack, 1/3 "what I would actually change about Crystal," and 1/3 "how far can I push my hacking abilities?"
-I'll list most of the changes below, but I'm bound to miss more than a few details, so consider the list non-exhaustive.
+If I've developed any more of a goal, it's to hit the right balance between nostalgia and QoL, such that I might recapture some of the experience of playing Gen II for the first time, but maybe kind of an alternate version from a parallel reality.
+Anyway, I'll list most of the changes below, but I'm bound to miss more than a few details, so consider the list non-exhaustive.

 # Pokémon removed